ryanduq/CodingNotes/UnrealEngine.md

 Delete /Binaries, /Build, /Intermediate, /Saved folders in project folder.
 Do the same with plugins (Plugin/Game/..)\
 Right click on the uproject file and "Generate Visual Studio project files"\
 Double click on the uproject file and rebuild missing modules when prompted

+## Which files to delete
+The following folders can take up a lot of data and be needed:\
+`ProgramData\Epic\EpicGamesLauncher\VaultCache` - downloads from Epic Marketplace\
+`...\Documents\Megascans Library\Downloaded\UAssets` - downloads from Quixel Bridge, etc..